CAOR-XRteam/scener_server/README.md

 2.  **Edit the `.env` file:**
     Open the `.env` file and fill in thhttps://huggingface.co/stabilityai/stable-diffusion-3.5-mediume values for each variable:
     *   `HF_API_KEY`: Your Hugging Face API key (used for text-to-image AI models).
-           You must also ask to be granted access to the stable difussion model, [see](https://huggingface.co/stabilityai/stable-diffusion-3.5-medium).
+           You must also ask to be granted access to the stable difussion model, see [the related stabilityai page](https://huggingface.co/stabilityai/stable-diffusion-3.5-medium).
     *   `WEBSOCKET_HOST`: The host address for the server (e.g., `0.0.0.0`).
     *   `WEBSOCKET_PORT`: The port for the server (e.g., `8080`).
     *   `REDIS_HOST`: The IP address of your Redis server (e.g., `0.0.0.0`).